-If the erasure request relates to the individual or company information being erased from Marketing lists, this right will be respected unequivocally, a record of the request will be maintained for suppression purposes; ie: to ensure further marketing requests are not sent.
-The information will be deleted in line with DBC/DCC-i Deletion Procedures.
+If the erasure request relates to the individual or company information being erased from Marketing lists, this right will be respected unequivocally, a record of the request will be maintained for suppression purposes, i.e. to ensure further marketing requests are not sent.
+The information will be deleted in line with DCC-i Deletion Procedures.

-16. DBC/DCC-i Customers will all be informed of their right to withdraw consent/object to Direct Marketing in each communication, any requests to optout of Marketing will be acted on promptly.

-17. At the current time DBC/DCC-i does not use automated processing methods, therefore there are not specific procedures for portability, automated decisionmaking and profiling contained within this policy, should this change the UK GDPR guidance will be adhered to and the policy refreshed.
+- 16. Opt-Out of Marketing Request Response Procedures: DCC-i Customers will all be informed of their right to withdraw consent/object to Direct Marketing in each communication, any requests to opt-out of Marketing will be acted on promptly. - 17.
+Automated Data Sharing Procedures: At the current time DCC-i does not use automated processing methods, therefore there are not specific procedures for portability, automated decision-making and profiling contained within this policy, should this change the UK GDPR guidance will be adhered to and the policy refreshed. - 18.
+Procedures of responding to GDPR breaches by other organisations: If DCC-I become aware of a GDPR breach by a customer, the member of staff will inform the DPO immediately and the DPO or the appropriate member of staff will immediately inform the customer of the breach and delete the information sent in error from all elements of our system.